souvikdas2411/CS501/README.md

 ## CS501 - Fall 2023

-:exclamation::exclamation::exclamation: Please switch to `test` branch for latest commits. :exclamation::exclamation::exclamation:
+:exclamation::exclamation::exclamation: Please switch to `test` branch for latest README updates. :exclamation::exclamation::exclamation:

 This is the CS501 Research Credit Fall 2023 repository.<br>
 Advisor - Will Braynen<br>